-Learn about the types of cookies involved in using Engagement Cloud and how and when to use cookie management on your site.
+Learn about the types of cookies involved in using Dotdigital and how and when to use cookie management on your site.

 Cookies are small bits of text sent to your browser by a website you visit.
 They help the website remember information about your visit, making it easier to revisit the site and the site more useful to you.

 - Essential cookies

 Essential cookies are required for a tool to work; without them, a user can’t successfully use the website that sets them.
 A typical example is an ecommerce site that uses a cookie to keep track of what’s in a user’s basket.
 Without the cookie, the basket would always be empty, and so the cookie is considered essential.
 You don’t need consent for essential cookies.
 Several of our tools use essential cookies and some, like Landing pages, only use essential cookies by default – making it straightforward to ensure compliance.

 Non-essential cookies are used for tasks that are not vital – like monitoring user behaviour on a website or displaying advertisements to users.
 You must get consent from your users to use non-essential cookies.
 Some of our tools use non-essential cookies, so you must have a consent-gathering process in place before using these tools.